 Heads & Tails Equine Assisted Clinical Psychology works alongside horses as co-facilitators to assist children, adolescents and families in understanding feelings, relationships and behaviours.
 It is a solution-orientated approach, believing that the client knows what answers are best for them (EAGALA, 2009).
-It is a team approach, where the Clinical Psychologist and the Equine Specialist work together with the client in all sessions.
-Mounted sessions are not required as our work at Head and Tails is a ground-based activity.
+It is a team approach, where the Clinician and the Equine Specialist work together with the client in all sessions.
+Mounted sessions are not required as all Heads & Tails activities are ground based.
 Our clients work with miniature horses, which are less intimidating for work with children and adolescents.

 Horses have many characteristics which lend them to being effective agents of change, including honesty, awareness, and use of nonverbal communication.
 The role of the horse in Equine Assisted Therapy is for the horse to behave naturally and spontaneously, as they do in a herd situation.
 The horse’s natural state of being invites our clients to engage in a safe and authentic connection, a space where change is possible.